mattansb/EPP-TB/README.md

 ### Exporting to R

-All plots can be exported to R and plotted with [`ggplot2`](https://github.com/tidyverse/ggplot2) by setting `'R',true` in any of the plotting function (this is how the plots in thie README where made).
+All plots can be exported to R and plotted with [`ggplot2`](https://github.com/tidyverse/ggplot2) by setting `'R',true` in any of the plotting function (this is how the plots in this README were made).
 This produces two time-stamped files:

 -   A data file (`*_data.csv`)
 -   A code file (`*_code.R`), to plot said data using `ggplot2`.